 Peace Medallion Awards

 The YMCA Peace Medallion, introduced in 1987, offers a reminder that it is possible to build a more peaceful world, community by community, and that everyone can be engaged in these efforts.
 By highlighting peace concerns and celebrating others who share these values and are engaged in similar work, we remind the wider community that these concerns are a core part of the YMCA’s work.

 As part of Peace Week, the YMCA awards Peace Medallions to remarkable individuals or groups who, without any special resources, status, wealth or position, have demonstrated a commitment to building peace within their community or in communities elsewhere in the world.
 Peace Medallion recipients can be parents, students, community groups, people who have given freely of their time and talent to making local and global communities more peaceful places to live.

-YMCA Peace Medallion Nominations are now open.
+YMCA Peace Medallion Nominations are now closed.